Shah Abdul Karim: Personal life

 Despite finding fame as a musician, Karim took farming as his primary profession and was a farmer until his old age.

 Karim died in Sylhet on 12 September 2009 due to respiratory problems.

 Works

 Karim wrote and composed over 1600 songs.
 The Bangla Academy has translated ten of his songs into the English language.

-Karim's songs are organized in six books:
+Karim's songs are organised in six books: